The High Ambitions of Multi Talented Women

 However, like all multi-talented people, there are a number of things I can do and want to do.
 This often makes other people see you as unambitious and insensible.

 High ambitions of multi-talented women

-I love the word "ambitions".
-It provokes different emotions in people.
-I know women who believe that women with ambitions = a selfish bi*** with sharp elbows who is not a team player but only looking out for herself.
+The word "ambitions" has different meaning to different people.
+I know women who believe that women with ambitions are selfish bi*** with sharp elbows who are not a team players but only looking out for herself.
 For reals!

 I love women who define their own ambitions and their own success.
 Multi-talented women are women who don't define themselves by one career or one job.
 These are women who CAN do and WILL do several jobs and have several careers and be excellent at them.